kubos/kubos/docs/device-api/radio.rst

 Run-Time Radio Configuration
 ----------------------------

 Some radios may support or require that the radio be configured during run-time.
-This can be done by passing a pointer to the appropriate configuration structure to the ``k_radio_configure`` function.
+This can be done by passing a pointer to a ``radio_config`` structure to the ``k_radio_configure`` function.

 Unneeded configuration parameters may be left with zero values to indicate that they should not be changed.